Visual Cues and Icons in Tableau Desktop

 The delta icon indicates that the field is a table calculation.
 See Transform Values with Table Calculations.

-The plus and minus controls appear when the field is part of a hierarchy that you can traverse.
+The plus and minus controls appear when the field is part of a hierarchy you can drill down or roll up.

 The arrow icon indicates that a forecast is being displayed for the field.
 This icon is also used on the Forecast Indicator field, which is an automatic field used to distinguish between actual and forecast values.
 See Forecasting.

-The field is assigned to a specific worksheet.
+The filter is assigned to a specific worksheet.

-The field is assigned to all worksheets with the same data source.
+The filter is assigned to all worksheets with the same data source.

 The field is incompatible with one or more other fields in the view.